 NordVPN offers a command-line-based interface for Linux.
 But it only supports Debian.
 CyberGhost is supported on multiple popular Linux distros, including Ubuntu 16.04 and above, Fedora 29 and above, CentOS 17, Mint 19, Kali, and Pop!_OS.

 You can configure these VPNs on certain routers.
-Some pre-flashed routers from third-party vendors also come installed with CyberGhost and NordVPN.
+Some pre-flashed routers from third-party vendors also come installed with NordVPN vs CyberGhost in Spain.

-However, there are no dedicated router apps of NordVPN or CyberGhost.
+However, there are no dedicated router apps for NordVPN or CyberGhost in Spain.

 Other than the above, NordVPN also supports the following: